peixetlift/Peixetlift.github.io/_posts/2021-07-25-Command-Line-Rainbow.md

 if %mod%==1 echo [%a%m [0m
 ```
 * * *
->This step will let me add a "speed feature" by echoing either one or two "coloured blank spaces" on each loop iteration.<br>
 >In case the number is even, no changes are required because by echoing 2 characters at a time, we'll reach the end of the line.<br>
 >However, if it is an odd number and no modifications are made, the whole line + 1 character will be echoed when `speed=2`, thus colouring the next line.<br>
 >The required change in this last case is pretty simple, when the number of columns is odd, substract 1 to it and echo outside of the loop.<br>